rodolk/dlltagent_tools/README.md

 This yaml will installs dlltagent in the proper node where the pod to be analyzed is running.

+Please do not touch dlltagent_pod.yaml, this is the basis for the dlltagent_search.yaml

+If you need to search any specific text, you need to modify the env variable SEARCH_HTTP_HEADER in dlltagent_search, now with value 'X-Pepe'. dlltagent will detect the corresponding message and will track that connection and dump it to a pcap file.

 How is this useful?
 1.You can detect SSL issues very easily